-To specify its stance towards the issue of respecting human rights, the INPEX Group formulated and announced the "Human Rights Policy" based on the United Nation's "the UN Guiding Principles on Business and Human Rights."
-Furthermore, the INPEX Group has published its "Modern Slavery Act Statement" every year since 2016, as disclosed on its website pursuant to the UK Modern Slavery Act 2015 enforced in October 2015, in order to clarify its initiatives against human rights violations such as slavery and human trafficking in the business and supply chain of the INPEX Group as well as the risks thereof.
+To specify its stance towards the issue of respecting human rights, the Group formulated and announced the "Human Rights Policy" based on the United Nation's "the UN Guiding Principles on Business and Human Rights."
+Furthermore, the Group has published its "Modern Slavery Act Statement," as disclosed on its website and the online registration website of the UK government pursuant to the UK Modern Slavery Act 2015 enforced in October 2015, in order to clarify its initiatives against human rights violations such as slavery and human trafficking in the business and supply chain of the Group as well as the risks thereof.
+In addition, starting with this fiscal year, in accordance with the Australian law "Modern Slavery Act 2018," the Company has started disclosing a statement regarding the Group's efforts to prevent human rights violations in Australia.